andrew7li/IntusCare/README.md

 ## Submission

-This is Andrew Li's submission for the Intus Care coding challenge.
+This is Andrew Li's submission for the Intus Care coding challenge for the Software Engineer Intern role.
 The deployed site can be found [here](https://andrew7li.github.io/IntusCare/).

 ## Basic Participant List Feature